 I like to start my kindergartener on the First Grade book usually the summer before 1st grade.
 This is a really fun book that my kids all actually loved doing.
 They generally would do about half the book during the summer and finish up by year-end.
 We could do 1-3 weeks in a sitting with my child begging to do more.
 Really!
 True story!

 p.s.
 I also like the Life of Fred math textbooks.
 It combines a narrative story with math theory and practice.

 Daily Word Problems: Student Practice Books.
 Grade 1 for incoming Grade 1 summer practice.
 Publisher: Evan-Moor.
 Also at Lakeshore Learning.
 I recommend using the incoming grade book for summer practice (i.e. going into 4th grade summer, use 4th grade book).
-Click on image of book to buy through Amazon.com.
+Click on the image of book to buy through Amazon.com.
 As an Amazon Associate, I earn from qualifying purchases.

 I have my kids doing these books as both summer supplementation and supplementation through the year.
 I also recommend the Singapore Math curriculum for additional supplementation.
 Singapore Math is the curriculum used in Singapore which ranks usually 1st or 2nd in the world in math test scores.
 Once you see their system, it’s easy to understand why.
 The concepts are presented in a VISUAL and easy-to-understand way.
-There is also adequate drill for mastering concepts which Everyday Math does not have.
+There is also an adequate drill for mastering concepts that Everyday Math does not have.